 An overcast day is no good because the light is soft and even.
 You need direct sunlight for dramatic shadows.

-Early morning and late afternoon are the perfect times for shadow photography.
+Early morning and late afternoon are the perfect times for capturing street photography shadows.

 When the sun is low in the sky, it casts amazing long shadows.
 And you can use these long shadows to create intriguing images.